DarkGhostHunter/Laraload/README.md

 * You said "_soft-cut_", why is that?

-Each file is loaded using `require_once`, which also loads its other file links.
-If the last file is a class with links outside the list, these will be called to avoid unresolved dependencies.
+Each file is loaded using `opcache_compile_file()`.
+If the last file is a class with links outside the list, PHP will issue some warnings, which is normal and intended.

 * Can I just put all the files in my project?

-Yes, but including all the files of your application may have diminishing returns compared to, for example, only the most used.
-You can always benchmark your app yourself.
+You shouldn't.
+Including all the files of your application may have diminishing returns compared to, for example, only the most requested.
+You can always benchmark your app yourself to prove this is wrong.

 * Can I use a Closure for my condition?